 Sometimes I can’t help but wonder about the differences between boys and girls.
 As my youngest grows older I am often reminded of the things that her brothers used to do, whilst noticing the things that they didn’t do.
-Although to be honest, I’m not sure what could be gender related differences and what is simply because she is a different person.

 One difference between boys and girls that definitely exists is the gender specific marketing of different toys and clothes.
 More about that later…

 Is it even helpful to think about the differences between boys and girls?
 (Yes I know that I started this chat!)
 When a friend innocently made the remark below I was too surprised to reply.
 She is lovely and obviously it is just as relevant a point of view as any.

 “We want boys to be boys and girls to be girls.”

 Do we?
 Do we really?
 Or, do we want to show them the world and support them as they work out who they are and what they want to do?
 And indeed play with.

 The lovely lady made this remark when I was talking about how my boys used to play with their baby dolls (by hurtling them down slides 😂😂).
 She was probably just being kind or looking for something to say.
 Either way it really got me thinking.